wayne391/music-structure-analysis-in-matlab/README.md

 see demo.m for further using

 ### workspace/
-If you want to use this template, please follows the structure of folers.
+If you want to use this template, please follows the structure of folders.

 root/
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|- annotation/ : groundtruth or anntations files